watsonwork/watsonwork-developer-docs/guides/V1_PreparingYourApp.md

 ## Prepare your App to run

 This guide will help you to prepare your code to work, once you have registered with Watson Work Services.
-If you haven't registered yet, you can do so here, [Create your App](https://developer.watsonwork.ibm.com/apps).
+If you haven’t registered yet, you can do so here, [Create your App](https://developer.watsonwork.ibm.com/apps).

 ## How Apps can run in Watson Work Services